 Woofs of welcome to the Dalmatian DIY dog blog.
-It’s very nice to meet you, furfriends.
+Nice to meet you, furfriends.
 Dalmatian DIY is a special place where we share our homemade dog treat recipes, DIY dog projects, and other creative fun for pets and their people.
-Here’s a quick introduction where you can learn about Dalmatian DIY, meet the team, and check out our FAQs.
-We hope you enjoy our blog and that we’ll see you again soon!
+Come on in and meet the team.

 Meet the Dogs of Dalmatian DIY (and their Human)

-Humphrey is a handsome whippersnapper of 6 years (August birthday).
+Humphrey is a handsome whippersnapper of 7 years (August birthday).
 He’s a cheeky chap who particularly enjoys a good squeaky toy that he can howl along with during play.
-Unlike Oli, he’s always been a very serious lad about posing (treats are serious business!) but when he does bring out his crazy Dali grin it’s impossible not to smile along with him.
-Humphrey is a clever but cheeky chap with an adventurous spirit.
-He’s a professional prancer, squeaky toy virtuoso, sous-chef and dishwasher extraordinaire, Momma’s pawsonal trainer, and the very snuggliest of spooners.
-He loves cruising in the car, napping in sunbeams, and stealing hearts (and kisses).
+Unlike smiling Oli, he’s always a serious lad about posing.
+Treats are serious business, afterall.
+But when he does bring out his crazy Dali grin, it’s impossible not to smile along with him.
+He’s a professional prancer, squeaky toy virtuoso, sous-chef and dishwasher extraordinaire, Momma’s pawsonal trainer, Daddy’s boy, and the snuggliest of spooners.
+Humphrey loves cruising in the car, napping in sunbeams, sharking for treats, and stealing hearts.

-Laura (Momma) is the dog treat baker and crafter behind the content you see here on the blog.
-In addition to blogging, crafting, baking, and more (see FAQs below), she spends time walking dogs, cleaning up after dogs, and patting other peoples dogs (seriously…).
-She also enjoys gardening and spending time outdoors, both of which are even better with dogs as company.
-She learned to cook and craft from her mother and grandmother, and from there it’s become a lifelong hobby.
-Her passion for photography comes from her father, and she has a Diploma of Photography and Cert IV in Digital Design in addition to her other qualifications that help underpin the running of the technical and administrative side of the blog.
+Laura (Momma) is the dog treat baker and crafter behind the content you see here on Dalmatian DIY.
+In addition to blogging, crafting, baking, and more, she spends time walking dogs, cleaning up after dogs, and patting other peoples dogs.
+She also enjoys gardening and spending time outdoors, both of which are better with dogs for company.
+She learned to cook and craft from her mother and grandmother, and it’s become a lifelong hobby.
+Her passion for photography comes from her father, and she has a Diploma of Photography and Cert IV in Design that help with running of the technical and administrative side of Dalmatian DIY.
 She recently added to her dog diet knowledge by completing a certification as a Raw Dog Food Nutrition Specialist to better understand the fundamentals of dog biology, diet, and nutrition.

 Honorary Team Members

-Daddy (by far the dogs’ favourite human) is also a big supporter of everything we do and is the one who encouraged the sharing of Dalmatian DIY with the world.
-Special mention to Tiger, our elderly rescue cat who has since crossed the rainbow bridge, and to Humphrey’s puppy pal neighbour Cooper who enjoys helping out with taste testing duties during play dates at our place.
+Daddy is by far the dogs’ favourite human.
+He’s a big supporter of everything we do and is the one who encouraged the sharing of Dalmatian DIY with the world.
+Special mentions to Tiger, our elderly rescue cat who has since crossed the rainbow bridge, and to Humphrey’s pal neighbour Cooper who enjoys helping out with taste testing duties during play dates at our place.

 Exploring the Blog

-Categories, tags, feature post galleries, recent posts, popular posts, and navigation menus are ready and waiting to help you explore the blog.
-Within individual posts, there are category navigation links at the post header and tag navigation links at the post footer.
-There is also a related posts feature on the footer that will suggest other content that you might enjoy based on the article you’re currently reading.
-If you’re looking for something in particular, you can search the blog from our header or sidebar (where applicable).
-There are also pages (like this one) linked from our menus to help visitors find key information about the blog and detailed site policies.
+Categories, tags, feature post galleries, recent posts, popular posts, and navigation menus are ready and waiting to help you explore.
+Within individual posts, there are category navigation links at the top and tag navigation links at the bottom.
+Related posts will also suggest content you might enjoy based on whatever post you’re currently reading.
+If you’re looking for something in particular, you can search the blog from our header or the sidebar.
+There are also pages like this one to help visitors find key information about the blog and detailed site policies.

 FAQs About Our Dog Crazy Life

-I used to get this question often when strangers saw little me with my boisterous big walking and jogging companions, which was very often as Dalmatians benefit from plenty of exercise.
-It was a lot of work, but we wouldn’t have it any other way after seeing the joy a “brother” brought to our elder dog and vice versa.
-I love having energetic exercise companions (aka my personal trainers) and they were the best of friends.
-It was a challenge sometimes for sure, but pet ownership is a lifelong commitment to love and the very best possible life together.
+I used to get this question often when strangers saw little me with my boisterous companions.
+It takes a lot of work, but we wouldn’t have it any other way.
+Especially after seeing the joy a companion brought to our older dog and vice versa.
+I love having energetic exercise buddies and our dogs were the best of friends.
+Being an active person and investing in the right gear for all stages of their life are a huge help.
+It’s been a challenge sometimes for sure, but pet ownership is a lifelong commitment of love and the very best possible life together.

-It is kind of the opposite really.
-As we learned more about dog diets in an effort to take better care of our senior dog, we started to understand how poor some commercial treats are in terms of content and nutritional value (not a blanket statement – there are good ones too).
-From there we started to explore different options, both bought and homemade.
+It is kind of the opposite.
+As we learned more about dog diets in an effort to take better care of Oli as he aged, we started to understand how poor some products are in terms of content and nutritional value.
+From there we started to explore different options foods and treats, both bought and homemade, for better quality.
 Treats are still treats, so all things in moderation with plenty of offsetting exercise, of course.
 You can read more in our post on Why (and How) to Make Homemade Dog Treats.

-Tip: Start making it a habit to read the labels on dog treat and food packages.
+Tip: Start making it a habit to read the labels on packages.
 Pay attention to the ingredients and nutritional content breakdown.
 Even in our dog crazy household, we don’t make all of our own treats or food, but I am choosy about what we buy for sources and ingredients.
-Some treats are better made with commercial sources and/or equipment that we don’t current have.
-Some are a little to yucky for me (like dehydrated furry deer ears – eww) but our dogs love them!
+Some things are better made with commercial sources and/or equipment that we don’t current have.
+Some are also too yucky for me to consider making (like dehydrated furry deer ears or tracheas) but our dogs love them.
 If you think we’d like to taste test your treats or food, see Work with Us.

 FAQs About Our Blog and Social Media

 Absolutely!
-You are welcome to share our links, link to our content, pin our posts, etc. See our Copyright Policy for full details.
-Blogging is all about connecting and sharing, and it is awesome when you invite your friends and followers to read things here on the blog.
+You are welcome to share our links, link to our content, pin our posts, etc. See our Copyright Policy for more details.
+Blogging is all about connecting and sharing.
+It’s great when people invite others to read things here on at Dalmatian DIY.
+Thanks!

 Do you accept guest posts?

-We do not actively seek outside content, but we do occasionally accept guest posts.
+We don’t actively seek outside content, but we do occasionally accept guest posts.
 These are limited to interesting original content from knowledgeable sources that suit our niche content and audience.
 Additional information is available on our Work with Us page.

-I do indeed!
-My camera equipment and software has evolved over the years.
-At present, my go-to is my Canon 5D, although you may see iPhone pics and videos from time to time (very convenient when out for walkies).
-Perhaps some GoPro footage, too.
-I use Adobe Photoshop for any edits and Picasa for making quick colleges.
+Other than some guest posts or other credited pictures, all of the photos here and on our social media are mine.
+At present, my go-to is my Canon 5D, but you’ll also see iPhone photos and videos sometimes.
+That’s very convenient when out for walkies.
+Occasionally GoPro footage, too.
 You can read more in the photography section of our Resources and Tools.

 Can I use one of your photos?

-Only if you are using it in direct relation to sharing our content, unless you have requested and received permission for a special purpose.
+Only if you are using it in direct relation to sharing and featuring our content, unless you have requested and received permission for a special purpose.
 See our Copyright Policy for full details.
-If you have a special request, please send me an email.
-I’m very flexible and PR friendly.
+If you have a special request, please send an email.
+Dalmatian DIY is PR friendly.